 Mosquitoes 101: What You Should Know

-More than 3,000 varieties of mosquito exist, and they are found everywhere on Earth except Antarctica.
+More than 3,000 varieties of mosquitoes exist, and they are found everywhere on Earth except Antarctica.
 The female mosquito is the one that sucks human blood, and it does so, not for food, but as nourishment for her eggs.
-Typically, mosquito bites cause a bit of redness, swelling and itching, but they are not seriously debilitating.
-However, some mosquitoes found in Florida carry diseases, including the West Nile and Zika viruses, Eastern equine encephalitis and dengue fever, among others.
+Typically, mosquito bites cause a bit of redness, swelling, and itching, but they are not seriously debilitating.
+However, some mosquitoes found in Florida carry diseases, including the West Nile and Zika viruses, Eastern equine encephalitis, and dengue fever, among others.

 The most common breed of mosquito in Florida, Aedes Aegypti, normally only strays a distance of a few blocks, and it prefers the company of humans.
 Although the male feeds on flower nectar, females typically concentrate on biting humans and producing eggs.
 Their life span varies from a couple of weeks up to about six months.

 Luckily, a lot is known about the habitats, breeding habits, and life cycles of the tiny flies.
 In Florida, mosquitoes are the most common, and most annoying, in the summer.
 Some municipalities routinely spray to keep mosquito populations under control and take measures to control standing water, a prime breeding ground for mosquitoes.

 Natural Ways to Get Rid of Mosquitoes